Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/readme.md

 A `RoleAssignment` is the association of a RoleDefinition to a service principal.
 They can be created, listed, fetched individually, and deleted.

 ### KeyVaultAccessControlClient
-A `KeyVaultAccessControlClient` provides both synchronous and asynchronous operations allowing for listing management of `RoleDefinition` and `RoleAssignment` objects.
+A `KeyVaultAccessControlClient` provides both synchronous and asynchronous operations allowing for management of `RoleDefinition` and `RoleAssignment` objects.

 ## Examples
 The Azure.Security.KeyVault.Administration package supports synchronous and asynchronous APIs.